Eloy Jiménez Player Props: White Sox vs. Guardians

-Eloy Jimenez -- with a slugging percentage of .541 in his past 10 games, including one home run -- will be in action for the Chicago White Sox versus the Cleveland Guardians, with Logan Allen on the mound, on July 29 at 7:10 PM ET.
+On Sunday, Eloy Jimenez (.436 on-base percentage in past 10 games, 109 points above season-long percentage) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Guardians.
+He had a one-hit showing in his previous game (1-for-3) against the Guardians.

 Eloy Jiménez Game Info & Props vs. the Guardians